GangSuUGA/Network-Sensor-Location-Problem/Background.md

 ## Introduction:
 - Origin-Destination (OD) matrix provide information of traffic demands on the number of travelers that commute or the amount of freight shipped between differrent traffic analysis zones (TAZ).
 - OD matrix is difficult to obtain by direct measurements/household surveys, but by using traffic counts and other available information one may obtain a "reasonable" estimate.
+- Assigning an OD matrix to a transportation network means that the demand for traffic between every pair of zones is allocated to available routes connecting the zonal pairs.
+- From the assignment of the OD matrix one thus obtain the traffic volume on each link.
+- The "inverse" of the asssignment problem: find an OD matrix which reproduces the observed traffic counts.
+- Normally there is a large number of different OD matrices which reproduce the observed traffic counts.

 ## How to infer O-D from Traffic Count?
 - **Maximum Entropy**
 - **A Generalised Least Squares**